 I’ve had the opportunity to talk with many different people in locations throughout the country about diesel technician jobs.
 Our conversations vary in many different ways however, the question and conversations that I enjoy the most is:

-“What are we as new diesel mechanic hires to expect in the first 90 days on the job?”
+“What are we as new diesel technician hires to expect in the first 90 days on the job?”

 This is a great question — it’s important to know what you can expect when you come on board with us.

 We at Schneider do not believe in just throwing you on to the floor and hoping for the best.
-We want to develop you into a mechanic who feels confident in the areas that you will be working in.
-Schneider is looking for mechanics who are willing grow and learn new technology as it comes out in the future.
+We want to develop you into a diesel technician who feels confident in the areas that you will be working in.
+Schneider is looking for diesel technicians who are willing to grow and learn new technology as it comes out in the future.

-The first week is filled with completing paper work, selecting benefits, meeting shop floor leader and fellow associates, meeting corporate team via web cam, completing safety training and getting a good feel of the computer system we use.
+The first week is filled with completing paper work, selecting benefits, meeting Maintenance Team Leader and fellow associates, meeting corporate team via web cam, completing safety training and getting a good feel of the computer system we use.

 The second week you will spend with the Tire Specialist.
 During this time, you will review our different stances that we run on our tires, types of tires, positions that they are installed, how to properly remove and install tires on our units, and lastly take an online assessment, testing your knowledge to see all that you have learned.